geetika95/nike/README.md

 * To build and deploy the project on Author, use the following command `mvn clean install -PautoInstallPackage`.
 * To build and deploy the project on Publish, use the following command `mvn clean install -PautoInstallPackagePublish`.
 * Install the content package that was provided cms-assignment-jan20-geetika-1.0.zip.
+* Hit http://localhost:4502/graphql/execute.json/nike/Get%20Global%20Navigation%20Model on author to get the json result.
-* Hit http://<aemhost:port>/graphql/execute.json/nike/Get%20Global%20Navigation%20Model to get the json result.
+* Hit http://localhost:4503/graphql/execute.json/nike/Get%20Global%20Navigation%20Model on publish to get the json result.

 ## Modules